 Background due to geocoronal emission originates mainly from hydrogen and oxygen atoms in the exosphere of the Earth.
 The emission is concentrated in a very few lines.
-The brightest line is Lyman- α at 1216 Å. The strength of the Lyman- α line varies between about 2 and 20 kilo-Rayleighs (i.e., between 6.1×10^{-14} and 9.2×10^{-13} erg sec-1 cm-2 $arcsec^{-2}$ where 1 Rayleigh = 10^6 photons sec^{-1} cm-2 per 4π steradians) depending on the time of the observation and the position of the target relative to the Sun.
-The next strongest line is the OI line at 1304 Å, which rarely exceeds 10% of Lyman-α.
-The typical strength of the O I 1304 Å line is about 2 kilo-Rayleighs (which corresponds to about 5.7×10^{-14} erg sec-1 cm-2 sec-1 arcsec-2) at the daylight side and about 150 times fainter on the night side of the HST orbit.
-O I 1356 Å and [O I] 2471 Å lines may appear in observations on the daylight side of the orbit, but these lines are at least 10 times weaker than the O I 1304 Å line.
+The brightest line is Lyman- α at 1216 Å. The strength of the Lyman-α line varies between about 2 and 30 kilo-Rayleighs (i.e., between 6.1×10^{-14} and 9.2×10^{-13} erg sec-1 cm-2 $arcsec^{-2}$ where 1 Rayleigh = 10^6 photons sec^{-1} cm-2 per 4π steradians) depending on the time of the observation and the position of the target relative to the Sun.
+The next strongest contribution is the from the doublet [O I] 1302 + 1306 Å, which rarely exceeds 10% of Lyman-α.
+The typical strength of the [O I] 1302 + 1306 Å doublet is about 2 kilo-Rayleighs (which corresponds to about $5.7 \times 10^{-14} \text{ erg sec}^{-1} \text{ cm}^{-2} \text{ sec}^{-1} \text{ arcsec}^{-2}$) at the daylight side and about 150 times fainter on the night side of the HST orbit.
+O I] 1356 Å and [O II] 2471 Å lines may appear in observations on the daylight side of the orbit, but these lines are at least 10 times weaker than the [O I] 1302 + 1306 Å line.
 The widths of the lines also vary.
-The line widths given in Table 6.6 are representative values assuming a temperature of 2000 K.
+The line widths given in Table 6.4 are representative values assuming a temperature of 2000 K.

-The geocoronal emission lines are essentially unresolved at the resolution of STIS but the emission fills the slit in the spatial dimension.
-Using a wider slit or observing slitless does not increase the background counts per pixel from geocoronal emission, but does increase the area (range of wavelengths or pixels in the dispersion direction) over which that background is received.
+The geocoronal emission lines are unresolved at the first-order resolutions of STIS but the emission fills the slit in the spatial dimension.
+A wider slit or slitless observing does not increase the background counts per pixel from geocoronal emission but does increase the area (range of wavelengths or pixels in the dispersion direction) over which that background is received.
 Observations with a slit which is n pixels wide in dispersion will be affected by geocoronal emission in a roughly n pixel region centered on the relevant geocoronal emission-line wavelength.
 For slitless spectroscopy in the UV, the effects of geocoronal emission must be taken into account at all pixels, unless a longpass filter is employed to block off the short wavelength emission (see also Section 5.3.4 and Section 12.1).

-It is possible to request that exposures be taken when HST is in the umbral shadow of the earth to minimize geocoronal emission (e.g., if you are observing weak lines at 1216 or 1304 Å) using the special requirement SHADOW.
+It is possible to request that exposures be taken when HST is in the umbral shadow of the earth to minimize geocoronal emission (e.g., if you are observing weak lines at ~1216 or ~1304 Å) using the special requirement SHADOW.
 Exposures using this special requirement are limited to roughly 25 minutes per orbit, exclusive of the guide-star acquisition (or reacquisition) and can be scheduled only during a small percentage of the year.
 SHADOW reduces the contribution from the geocoronal emission lines by roughly a factor of ten, while the continuum earthshine is set to 0.
-If you require SHADOW, you should request it in your Phase 1 proposal (see the Call for Proposals).
+If you require SHADOW, you should request it in your Phase I proposal (see the Call for Proposals).

 An alternate strategy for reducing the effects of geocoronal emissions is to use time resolved observations, so that any data badly affected by geocoronal emission can simply be excluded from the final coaddition.
-This can be done either by doing the observations in TIME-TAG mode, or by just taking a series of short (~ 5 min) ACCUM mode exposures over the course of each orbit.
+This can be done either by doing the observations in TIME-TAG mode or by just taking a series of short (~ 5 min) ACCUM mode exposures over the course of each orbit.